pmwkaa/sophia/documentation/README.md

 lowest latency access (both read and write), predictable behaviour, optimized storage schema and transaction guarantees.

-It can efficiently work with large volumes of ordered data, such as a time-series, analitycs, events, logs, counters, metrics, etc.
+It can efficiently work with large volumes of ordered data, such as a time-series, analytics, events, logs, counters, metrics, full-text search, common key-value, etc.

 Bindings for the most common languages are available [here](http://sophia.systems/drivers.html).